 |Holidays||Most expensive||mid-Dec thru mid-Jan, especially to Australia & New Zealand|

-|Note: Holiday & high season travel is popular & discount seats are often hard to come by.
+|Note: Holiday & high season travel are popular by definition & discount seats are often hard to come by.
 Avoid travel during this time period.|

-Planning around the weather
+Planning Around the Weather

-Trying to plan around bad weather is as fruitless as a shortcake without strawberries, but if you want to avoid getting wet, cold or hot, focus on what you want to do most and research those places’ weather conditions.
+For the most part, trying to plan around bad weather is as fruitless as a shortcake without strawberries, but if you want to avoid getting wet, cold or hot, focus on what you want to do most and research those places’ weather conditions.

 If you’re inclined to avoid bad weather take into account the following:

 - India – June.
 Monsoon season is notoriously unpleasant.

-Flexibility with travel dates
+Flexibility with Travel Dates

 It can’t be stressed enough, the more flexible you are, the better chance at a lower RTW ticket price altogether.
 Having a week or more of date flexibility in either direction so we can find the cheapest flights means lower ticket prices for you.
 Especially with regards to high season and holiday dates.
-Be flexible by 2 weeks during the summer and give the okay to shift your dates two weeks after the holiday – it could save you $200 or more!
+Be flexible by 2 weeks during the summer and give the okay to shift your dates two weeks after winter holidays – it could save you $200 or more!

-Here are some very popular ones:
+Here are some of the most popular ones:

 - Jan – Feb – Asia, Chinese New Year.
-Flights to, from, and around Asia will come at a premium during this time of year
+Flights to, from, and around Asia come at a premium during this time of year

-- Jan – Feb – Vietnam, Tet.
+- Jan – Feb – Vietnam, Tet

 - Feb – Brazil, Carnival.
-Celebrated the weekend before Ash Wednesday, can come as early as February 4 or as late as March 10.
+Celebrated the weekend before Ash Wednesday, can come as early as February 4 or as late as March 10

-- Mar – Melbourne, Australian Grand Prix.
+- Mar – Melbourne, Australian Grand Prix

-- Mar – Hong Kong, Hong Kong Sevens Rugby
+- Mar – Apr – Hong Kong, Hong Kong Sevens Rugby

 - Jul – France, Tour de France.
-A 3000km cycling race that ends up in Paris late in the month.
+A 3000km cycling race that ends up in Paris late in the month

-- Aug – Edinburgh, Scotland, Edinburgh Fringe Festival.
+- Aug – Edinburgh, Scotland, Edinburgh Fringe Festival

 - Aug – Buenos Aires, International Tango Festival

 - Oct – Nov – Pushkar, Rajasthan, India.
 Pushkar Camel Fair.
-Fly into and out of Jaipur, Bombay or Delhi.
+Fly into and out of Jaipur, Bombay or Delhi

 - Oct or Nov – India.
-Diwali.
+Diwali

-- Christmas – New Years – Sydney and Auckland, New Years Eve celebrations.
+- Christmas – New Years – Sydney and Auckland, New Years Eve celebrations

 Changing travel dates